-- 6. A third course could be to propose establishment of District be semi-autonomous bodies with (at least theoretically) no administrative or political ties, and include representatives all local traditional, political, business, religious, and other factions.
-Boards in turn would be responsible for ultimate disposition of lands. - 7.
+5. If transfer is to be to district governments, latter will have to be chartered as compositive entities.
+Transfer to chartered municipalities •is legaldy feasible, but strikes me and others here as being totally impractical.
+Municipalities could not cope with problems that would arise from such massive direct transfer, although in end many would become title recipients through district government disposiion of lands.
+A third course could be to propose establishment of District 6 Public Land Trust Boards and transfer lands to them.
+Boards would be semi-autonomous bodies with (at least theoretically) no administrative or political ties, and include representatives all local traditional, political, business, religious, and other factions.
+Boards in turn would be responsible for ultimate disposition of lands.
 If public lands are to be transferred to districts in one way or another, we should probably go the whole way and also transfer cadastral survey and other land management functions to district as part of package.
-These areas of land questions are in many respects as much a political liability as public lands themselves. - 8.
-Assuming approach to transfer must be through Congress, informal consultations with key leaders would appear to be necessary first step to assure Congress would be receptive not only to principle of transfer, but also to qualifications and conditions.
-There is distinct danger Congress could adopt legislation deliberately designed to provoke a veto, e.g. inclusion unacceptable clauses on military retention areas or on eminent domain.
-Such action by Congress would neatly turn away a political problem for them while also scoring points off us.
-If we can get past consultations hurdle and seem assured of reasonable and rational consideration proposal, next step would be formal message to Congress from Micom outlining proposal including qualifications and conditions.
+These areas of land questions are in many respects as much a political liability as public lands themselves.
+Assuming approach to transfer must be through Congress, informal 8. consultations with key leaders would appear to be necessary first step to assure Congress would be receptive not only to principle of transfer, but also to qualifications and conditions.
+There is distinct danger Congress could adopt legislation deliberately designed to provide a veto, e.g. inclusion unacceptable clauses on military retention areas or on eminent domain.
+Such action by Congress would neatly_turn away a political problem for them while also scoring points off us.
+If we can got past consultations hurdle and seem assaured of reasonable and rational consideration proposal, next step would be formal message to Congress from Hicen extlining proposal including qualifications and conditions.
+Message Stople include proposal for establishment District Public Land Trust Boards along lines para six above to assure most equitable distribution on and political manipulation ---- lands and minimize probl: